Suaveciclo

 The two made interactive technology with street art, using custom tricycles called “Suavecycle” that carry speakers and projector equipment.
 VJ Suave describes his work as “digital graffiti”, created mainly using traditional animation that allows you to edit and play your whimsical animations in real-time.

 While they can project your beautiful art anywhere, from Brazil to other places, careful thought goes to your location.
-The true art of VJ suave is in the interactivity he creates. driven by their reliable tricycles, they can light more than walls and walkways with their characters, but also their observers and building a relationship between people, especially children, and their urban workspace.
+The true art of VJ suave is in the interactivity he creates.
+Driven by their reliable tricycles, they can light more than walls and walkways with their characters, but also their observers and building a relationship between people, especially children, and their urban workspace.

 More below